confluence/tonguefish/README.md

 `tonguefish` needs Python 3, `feedparser` and `tomlkit`.

-*Known issue: if the Python bindings for `libxml2` are installed, `feedparser` uses a more strict parser which chokes on feeds with missing namespace declarations.
-I will try to fix this by rewriting the feeds before parsing.*

 You need an input directory, an output directory, and a cache directory.
 The input directory must contain at minimum a `feeds.toml` file and a copy of or symbolic link to the `tonguefish.css` stylesheet.
 Custom CSS can be placed in separate files in the input directory; they will be copied to the output directory.
 The `tonguefish.py` script is standalone, and can be run from / moved to any working directory.

 `feeds.toml` must have a timezone configured.